Tock Kernel Policies

 // Create the software-based SHA engine.

-let sha = static_init!(Sha256Software<'static>, Sha256Software::new());
+let sha = components::sha::ShaSoftware256Component::new()

 // Create the credential checker.

-let checker = static_init!(
+let checker = components::appid::checker::ProcessCheckerMachineComponent::new(checking_policy)

 }